The Dos and Don’ts of Edible Flowers

 3 – Don’t eat any flower unless you’re 100% certain what it is.

 Not all flowers are edible and some are poisonous.
 Don’t assume that if the leaves, or roots are edible then the flowers will be too (for example tomatoes & potatoes flowers are not edible).
-Don’t assume that just because close plant relations are edible then the rest of the plant family will be too (sweet peas are not edible but runner beans are).
+Don’t assume that just because close plant relations are edible then the rest of the plant family will be too (sweet peas are not edible but red runner beans flowers are).

 Whilst many flowers are edible, many more are either tasteless or have an unpleasant texture but there are also some flowers which are actively poisonous.It’s not just that they don’t taste nice, they would actually cause you harm.